Easy Key Lime Pie

 This Key Lime Pie is perfect for the summer time when you want a nice, cool, citrusy dessert.
 It’s also a family favorite at Thanksgiving.
 I got this Key Lime Pie recipe when I was visiting Savannah, Georgia with my friend, Amie.
 Savannah has got to be one of the most beautiful and charming cities ever.
 We had so much fun touring the historic city squares, walking along the river, and eating!
 We went to Mrs. Wilkes Dining Room for a southern style dinner that was incredible.
 Although we had to wait in line for a while to get in, but, it was totally worth it.
 Ah!
 Southern cooking and hospitality at it’s best.

-When we were shopping downtown, I found this easy key lime pie recipe on a magnet.
-I love the tangy lime taste of key lime pie, so I bought it and tried it out as soon as I got home.
+When we were shopping downtown, I found the key lime pie recipe on a magnet.
+I love the tart and creamy texture of a good key lime filling paired with a homemade graham cracker crust, so I bought it and tried it out as soon as I got home.
 I made it for my family and we can’t get enough of it!
+It is the best key lime pie recipe!
 At family birthday parties, key lime pies are often requested over birthday cakes.
 This is a super easy recipe (it is even EASIER if you just buy a pre-made graham cracker crust).
 Thanks to my trip to the South, we now have another favorite family recipe!

 A whole key lime pie made with graham cracker crust and a slice taken out of it with limes as garnishes